tsmatz/decision-transformer/Readme.md

 pip3 install jupyter
 ```

-> Note : We need to download large dataset from Google, but we only use a part of this dataset.<br>
+> Note : In this example, we need to download large dataset from Google, but we only use a part of this dataset.<br>
 > Please remove dataset which is not used in this example, or expand your disk not to exceed disk spaces.

 ## Run